eightalex/prointernet/wp-content/plugins/easy-table-of-contents/README.txt

 4. Activate the plugin on the Plugins admin page.

 == Changelog ==

+= 2.0.55 04/09/2023 =
+* New: Option to set position for sticky TOC toggle. #576
+* New: Compatibility with TravelTour theme builder. #574
+* BUG: CLS issue due to TOC #572
+* BUG: Double Border Display Issue on TOC for Pages #573

+= 2.0.54.1 30/08/2023 =
+* BUG: E_PARSE error in PHP 7.2 after recent update  #579
+* BUG: Links Not Working issue  #579
+* BUG: Alignment top Issue with TOC Title Height #571

+= 2.0.54 29/08/2023 =
+* TWEAK: The sticky toggle TOC is not showing as the primary TOC. #538
+* BUG: Headings miss their anchor If a title contains an apostrophe #529
+* New: Added option for Initial View in Sticky.
+Toggle #537
+* New: Added option for select title tag in TOC #514
+* BUG: Sticky TOC is visible on post/page without heading #555
+* BUG: An issue has occured in the update with the theme Kadence #562
+* BUG: If the alignment is set to a specific position, the margin becomes 0 #558
+* BUG: Heading links does not work if added using a shortcode in a template of usSolution core plugin by impreza theme #567
+* BUG: ID is not getting added to headings using Guttenberg templates #570
+* BUG: SEO score issue fix for sticky toggle #575

+= 2.0.53 08/08/2023 =
+* BUG: The TOC Toogle button issue with the Chamomile theme #531
+* BUG: Limit path option is not working #532
+* BUG: Not seeing Re-usuable H2 blocks #540
+* BUG: Fixed Alignment issue after recent update #545
+* BUG: If the option Inline CSS is enabled then custom theme options are not working anymore #546
+* TWEAK: Added compatibility with the Big Spark Theme  #548
+* BUG: Fixed TOC issue on IOS #550

+= 2.0.52 07/24/2023 =
+* BUG: ez-toc shortcode not working to hide the initial view on a page/post #378
+* NEW: Add an option to place show toc based on paragraph count (TOC Positioning) #507
+* BUG: Alignment is not working properly #515
+* BUG: While using shortcode, TOC not working #523
+* BUG: Header no longer showing in Pure CSS mode #524
+* NEW: Need to create an option to import/export the settings #525
+* BUG: ACF compatibility fatal error #526
+* BUG: When we select Inline CSS option, Counter does not display #527
+* BUG: Limit path option is not working #532
+* BUG: When the Pure CSS option is enabled, then the TOC heading and Toogle are not shown in the line #533
+* BUG: Conflict with social pro by mediavine plugin #534
+* BUG: Create By Mediavine plugin recipe shortcode is not being parsed inside toc generation #535
+* BUG: JS Conflict with User Activity Log Plugin #539

+= 2.0.51.1 07/05/2023 =
+* BUG: Issue after last update (version - 2.0.51) #521

+= 2.0.51 07/04/2023 =
+* BUG: Title is not straight in the upper roman option #360
+* BUG: TOC Shortcode conflict with Grow Social Pro by Mediavine plugin #499
+* BUG: Conflicting with Divi BodyCommerce plugin #493
+* PR: fix getListElementHeightWithoutUlChildren() when their are no child in list element #142
+* PR: Add request url before anchor link #139
+* PR: add post_id attribute to toc shortcode #126
+* BUG: There is an error in the TOC when a user test his or her site using the https://wave.webaim.org/ tool. #430
+* BUG: TOC Toogle is not working with the Harper theme. #504
+* TWEAK: Remove the transient caching mechanism from the ez_toc_wp_check_browser_version() function. #503
+* BUG: Error occurring after the latest update "Form elements do not have associated labels" #505
+* BUG: Bug in getTOC() that causes DB updates #506
+* TWEAK: Remove all commented and unused code enhancement #509
+* BUG: A fatal error is occurring on the pages where TOC is not added #511
+* BUG: When TOC is not there do not load css #491
+* BUG: Not working in sidebar if Auto insert is disabled. #297
+* NEW: Need to add a new feautre header label clickable like hamburger menu #487

+= 2.0.50 06/07/2023 =
+* BUG: Error in console while using Sendpress Newsletter #469
+* BUG: The TOC toggle is not working/opening with the theme Sportsidioten on mobile devices #468
+* TWEAK: $email is defined but never used in function eztoc_add_deactivation_feedback_modal #465
+* NEW: Added compatibility with Booster extension #381
+* TWEAK: Add filter for process page for better customization #492
+* BUG: TOC hierarchy not working properly in Post pagination #486
+* BUG: Make compatibility with Generatepress gp-premium plugin #494
+* PR: Fixed some accessibility issues #495
+* NEW: Doesn't work in WooCommerce category description #134

+= 2.0.49 05/17/2023 =
+* BUG: While using the TOC with the Avada theme and page builder, the TOC was showing twice. #432
+* BUG: While using the Edition Child theme, numeric values are not showing properly. #475
+* BUG: Gutenberg editor freezes when we use shortcode by using reusable blocks #443
+* BUG: Reusable blocks heading are not showing in TOC #470
+* PR : Adding ez-toc-loaded class and minify js #433
+* BUG: While using the contact form with the Avada child theme, when TOC is enabled, the contact form shows twice. #449
+* BUG: Check List #466
+* BUG: When we enable the inline CSS option, other TOC functionality is not working. #477
+* BUG: Shortcode is not working proper in some of the post. #479
+* NEW: Add an option to exclude headings generated by shortcodes #483
+* BUG: Need to compatible with PHP Compatibility Checker plugin #476

+= 2.0.48 05/08/2023 =
+* NEW: ADDED ACF Support (PRO)
+* BUG: unable to crawl data if the content is added via different modules #448
+* BUG: The toc does not appear on the custom post type produce.  #417
+* BUG: Shortcode is not working with Advanced Custom Fields PRO #358
+* BUG: Tap targets are not sized appropriately 85% appropriately sized tap targets #450

+= 2.0.47 04/12/2023 =
+* BUG: Fatal Error #461
+* BUG: Errors appears after the update. #457
+* BUG: Deprecated: Creation of dynamic property EasyTOC_Data_EDD_SL_Plugin_Updater::$beta is deprecated #454
+* BUG: Deprecated: date_create(): Passing null to parameter #1 ($datetime) of type string is deprecated #453
+* TWEAK: Test with WordPress 6.2 and change tested up to in readme.txt #451
+* BUG: The TOC is auto insterted in category pages without concern #447
+* BUG: Fatal error: Uncaught TypeError: array_key_exists(): Argument #2 ($array) must be of type array, bool given #445
+* BUG: Gutenberg editor freezes when we use shortcode by using reusable blocks #443
+* NEW: Add a new Placement option to Sticky Toggle Option. #442
+* BUG: Conflict issue with latest 2.0.46 version #441
+* BUG: When the sticky toggle options are enabled, the other content gets hidden from the TOC. #439
+* BUG: the_content keeps loading #434
+* BUG: While using the TOC with the Avada theme and page builder, the TOC was showing twice. #432
+* BUG: Need to add option to show on Tags/Categories #427
+* BUG: Need to show notice box when MBString extension is not enabled. #389
+* NEW: Option to hide the initial view on a page/post editing section #379
+* BUG: ez-toc shortcode not working to hide the initial view on a page/post #378
+* BUG: Getting a message "No Headings Found" after adding the TOC via pro-Easy TOC block while adding a new Post/page #366

+= 2.0.46 03/17/2023 =
+* BUG: Security Vulnerability Fix #435
+* BUG: Need to add option to show on Tags/Categories #427
+* BUG: Some warnings are appearing in the console while scrolling through the page. #420
+* BUG: TOC content is not working correctly in first load. #419
+* BUG: The sticky side bar is not working properly. #418
+* BUG: User is unable to upload the Avatar/image if the plugin is activated. #410
+* TWEAK: We need to test with wp v5.0 and change Requires at least: 5.3 to Requires at least: 5.0 #408
+* NEW: Need to create an option where users can enable and disable the TOC on the AMP website. #382
+* BUG: When headings are added to Lasso product boxes, they are not displayed in the TOC. #375
+* BUG: to show proper message on license activation #369
+* BUG: While using the shortcode for the TOC on Poka Theme, the TOC is showing double. #361
+* BUG: TOC widget in sidebar on password protected pages will display. #40

+= 2.0.45.2 03/01/2023 =
+* BUG: The attribute 'area-label' may not appear in tag 'a' #424

+= 2.0.45.1 02/07/2023 =
+* BUG: Easy TOC is showing the wrong TOC on each post #416

 = 2.0.45 01/30/2023 =
 * BUG: Some linking span tags are not being created inside headings due to Internationalization characters #312
 * BUG: When a user adds the TOC while using Elementor PRO, the TOC does not scroll down. #372